noaione/yuusha-shoukan-ln/sources/v02/chapter2.md

 she's about to lose her money, I can't help but be concerned about the situation of Alice's purse.

-[However...Isn't this too cheap?
+[However...
+Isn't this too cheap?
 Wouldn't Alice be at a disadvantage with this cost...]

 [Eh?
 No, not really...
 I mean, they're “shoes I made myself” and I'm also the